 3. Review the list of items you're required to declare.

-These include: Animals, fish, plants, or related products, psychotropics, drugs, firearms, weapons, explosives, or pornography.
+These include: Animals, fish, plants, or related products, psychotropics, drugs, firearms, weapons, OR explosives.
 If you are carrying any of the items listed above, select “Yes”.
-If none, select “No
+If none, select “No"

 4. After submission, you’ll receive a QR code.